mikhail-titov/SnakeGame/README.md

 # Snake Game
-It is pet WinForms application to have a fun
+It is a pet WinForms application to have a fun